Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 Currently source code only.

-After downloading this in a zip, make sure the following requirements are fulfilled:
+Make sure the following requirements are fulfilled:

 - Python 3.9.16 or later
 - conda (I suggest the latest Miniconda, https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe)
 - Some of the libraries are Windows specific (e.g. windows-curses for npyscreen).

+After downloading this source in a zip (e.g. unzipping to directory e.g. "REDACT") or cloning by git, enter the directory in (Anaconda/Miniconda) CMD/Powershell, go to the unzipped directory.

-After having installed the requirements, the following commands are needed.
-Should the conda environment not be appropriate for some reasons, after conda, also run `pip install -r requirements.txt`
+Enter the following commands (the first one could take 15-30 minutes!)
+Should the conda environment not be appropriate for some reasons, after the conda line, run also `pip install -r requirements.txt`.
+The third (pytorch) line takes also a long time, but can be omitted if you will not be using a GeForce graphics card for transcription ("**GPU**", see blow).

 ```
 conda env create -f environment.yml
 conda activate transcribe_redact_TUI
 conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch-nightly -c nvidia
 python transcribe_redact_TUI.py